Atlanta’s federal penitentiary poses threat to entire southeast, report says - NewsBreak

 The investigation also uncovered that staff “intentionally damaged” the prison’s drug detection machine.
 It did not work for a year.

-“This was a major ongoing failure that presented a risk not to just inmates and staff but the city of Atlanta, state of Georgia and the whole country,” Ossoff told Justin Gray, an investigative reporter with our sister station in Atlanta.
+“This was a major ongoing failure that presented a risk not to just inmates and staff but the city of Atlanta, state of Georgia and the whole country,” Ossoff told Channel 2 Investigative reporter Justin Gray.

-For years, WSB-TV has reported on security lapses at the Atlanta Federal Penitentiary.
+For years, Channel 2 Action News has reported on security lapses at the Atlanta Federal Penitentiary.
 In 2018, we learned that some inmates were coming and going through holes in the fences and smuggling in contraband liquor, cigarettes and cellphones.
 And in 2019, we reported on an inmate even using a contraband cell phone to broadcast a Facebook livestream from his prison cell.

 Terri Whitehead testified that guards often left the prison doors open because of the facility’s rat problem.